-For seniors, the cost of healthcare is astronomical.
+For seniors, the cost of healthcare can be astronomical.
 According to a recent Fidelity study, retired couples are estimated to spend $275,000 throughout retirement on medical expenses — and that’s including Medicare coverage and excluding long-term care.

-The good news is that the IRS allows taxpayers age 65 and older to deduct medical expenses above 7.5% of their adjusted gross income on their tax return.
+The good news is that the IRS allows taxpayers 65 and older to deduct medical expenses above 7.5% of their adjusted gross income on their tax returns.

 3. Sale of a home

-At some point, many seniors sell their home to move to a retirement community or long-term care facility.
-If you’ve lived in your home for decades, it’s possible that the sale price will be far more than what you bought it for.
+Many seniors eventually opt to sell their homes to move to a retirement community or long-term care facility.
+If you’ve lived in your home for decades, the sale price today may be far more than what you bought it for years ago.

-Of course, there’s a tax break for that.
-As long as you’ve lived in the home for at least two out of the last five years, part or all of the profit you make on the sale is tax-free — that’s up to $250,000 if you’re single and up to $500,000 if you’re married filing jointly.
+Fortunately, there’s a tax break for this situation.
+As long as you’ve lived in the home for at least two out of the last five years, part or all of the profit you make on the sale of the home is tax-free.
+The limits for this extend up to $250,000 if you’re single and up to $500,000 if you’re married filing jointly.

 4. Larger standard deduction

-If you don’t have enough deductible expenses to itemize them, you’re still getting a leg up.
-File as single or head of household and you can add an extra $1,550 to the regular standard deduction.
+If you don’t have enough deductible expenses to itemize them, you still qualify for a larger standard deduction.
+File as single or head of household, and you can add an extra $1,550 to the regular standard deduction.
 If you’re married filing jointly, you can add $1,250 for each spouse who is 65 or older.